Container

 Wild Animals & Expansive Views

-In the afternoon, take the tram to Karlsruhe Durlach - the historic heart of Karlsruhe.
+In the afternoon, hop on the tram to Karlsruhe Durlach - the historic heart of Karlsruhe.
 Medieval charm characterises Durlach's old town with its picturesque market square, city wall, the Schlossplatz (Castle Square), and the winding alleys and old walls.
-Cosy cafés and restaurants invite you to stop for a bite.
-Be enchanted by the historic charm.
+Stroll through the picturesque streets, enjoy the inviting cafés, and take in the atmosphere of this enchanting old town.

 Zoologischer Stadtgarten Karlsruhe